emilyyyyyllo/DATA146/project5_1.md

 ![lasso](lasso_reg2.png)

 Here is the ridge regression model using `wealthC` as the target.
+The reason why I only included the ridge regression model for `wealthC` here is because it is the best performing model among the three models using `wealthC`.

 ![ridge](ridge_reg3.png)